git/git.github.io/rev_news/drafts/edition-4.md

 list](http://thread.gmane.org/gmane.comp.version-control.git/268000/)
 shows how difficult it can be even for developers to find a way to properly send a patch to the mailing list.
-Toward the end of the discussion, Stefan Beller summerized the discussions at the [Git Merge 2015](http://git-merge.com/) this way:
+Toward the end of the discussion, Stefan Beller summarized the discussions at [Git Merge 2015](http://git-merge.com/) this way:

 > This workflow discussion was a topic at the GitMerge2015 conference,